marimo-team/marimo/CONTRIBUTING.md

 ## Prerequisites

-To build marimo from source, you'll need to have Node.js, pnpm, GNU make, and Python (>=3.8) installed.
+To build marimo from source, you'll need to have Node.js, pnpm, GNU make, Python (>=3.8), and Hatch installed.

 - Install [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm) >= 18
   - We use Node.js version 20